 Mumbai’s successful bid for its third UNESCO World Heritage Site suggests that conservation is increasingly gaining traction in India.
 In both the public and the private sphere, new initiatives like ‘Adopt a Monument’ and ‘Adaptive re-use’ have come about.
 What are your thoughts or reservations about these initiatives?

 Abha: As long as we can keep very strict checks and balances, the corporate citizenry can help improve the condition of our monuments which in many cases is really pathetic.
 I think this is something that could be worked on.
-As a policy, it is only as good as its management and whether it is able to keep a tight check on visual aesthetics and how far they allow a corporate to go.
-They have to be able to really deliver and improve site.
+As a policy, it is only as good as its management and whether it is able to keep a tight check on visual aesthetics and how far they allow a corporation to go.
+They have to be able to really deliver and improve the site.
 A majority of times, these remain on paper.
 Ten years ago, ONGC had committed funds to sites like Qutub Minar and Kanheri, and we are still waiting for any improvement.
 That’s why one wonders if there is going to be any improvement.
 Quality of implementation is also important.
-If they are giving it out to corporates, they should make sure that quality is of prime importance.
+If they are giving it out to corporations, they should make sure that quality is of prime importance.

-Yes, there is a dying need for [adaptive re-use].
+Yes, there is a dire need for [adaptive reuse].
 We have single screen theatres like Edward, Capitol, Eros, Liberty, Metro, and Regal.
 The city has the finest theatres, and the city also has some of the most cultured populations, the kind of people who are willing to pay for this kind of experience.
 We can use that to create amazing models for cinema halls.
 You can turn one into a live performance theatre.
 Whatever we turn them into, let’s give them a use.
 Let’s give them back their dignity.
 I am so sure that Bombay is such a city that all these will be sustainable models because in Bombay people are dying to try out a new experience.
-Unlike a city like Delhi where you have government funded organisations and kala academies and Triveni Kala Sanghams and Sri Ram Centres and Kamani Auditoriums, we can barely count NCPA and Opera House as two.
+Unlike a city like Delhi where you have government-funded organisations and kala academies and Triveni Kala Sanghams and Sri Ram Centres and Kamani Auditoriums, we can barely count NCPA and Opera House as two.
 If we are able to develop these, they will definitely be successful.